 8. Take a vitamin D3 supplement– We are super vitamin D deficient.
 If you don’t want to take something without getting first checked, ask your doctor to run a lab to check your level.
-Vitamin D deficiency has been linked to infertility, breast cancer, depression, colon cancer, anxiety, heart disease, obesity, recurrent miscarriage, and all sorts of other crappy things.
-The last thing you want is to have your life disrupted by an unfortunate health condition or experience something like a heart attack – perhaps something like critical illness insurance for individuals may be worth investigation.
+Vitamin D deficiency has been linked to infertility, breast cancer, depression, colon cancer, anxiety, and other maladies.
 Studies also show that folks who have higher vitamin D levels have lower risk of disease in general and better immune function.
 However, the best way to integrate Vitamin D is with sunshine, so get out into the sun and soak up some vitamin D. Mushrooms are also a great source of vitamin D, so don’t be shy about your fungi.

 9.Have Lots of Sex– You will be happier, calmer, you will sleep better and you will reduce your risk of heart disease, depression and anxiety.
 Now, if you don’t have a partner, going out and having sex with strangers probably won’t improve your health (or self esteem).
 However, there are proven benefits to having a healthy sexual relationship with yourself!